1. Bridging the GAPs – WV Food Safety Training for Small and Mid-Sized Farms

 Award Amount: $32,069

-No-till cropping systems have been shown to not only significantly reduce crop production costs but also can reduce soil erosion, increase water infiltration, increase soil health, and increase crop resiliency in extreme weather events.
+No-till cropping systems have been shown to reduce crop production costs and can also reduce soil erosion, increase water infiltration, increase soil health, and increase crop resiliency in extreme weather events.
 Once developed, these systems can mitigate production and financial risks associated with growing a cash crop such as corn and soybeans through improved soil health characteristics.
-To increase the successful adoption of no-till cropping systems, we will develop and deliver research-based information on best practices for no-till silage corn production for northern climates.
-Delivery methods will include two on-farm demonstrations/field days, one YouTube video, a booklet on best management practices, and live broadcasting of our annual No-Till Cover Crop conference for further reach to dairy and livestock farmers.
-As a result, 200 dairy and livestock farmers will better understand no-till best practices, and 15 will implement no-till to better manage their risks of growing silage corn.
+To increase successful adoption of no-till cropping systems, we developed and delivered research-based information on best practices for no-till silage corn production for northern climates.
+Delivery methods included 7 on-farm demonstrations/field days, one YouTube video, 2 bulletins on best no-till management practices, and a webinar series.
+As a result, 103 participants indicated that they would try no-till to better manage their risks of growing silage corn.
+Fifteen farmers in the project adopted no-till on an average of 35% of their total acres.
+These farmers reported an average cost savings of $55 per acre.

 3. Community Accreditation for Produce Safety in Vermont